mild-blue/txmatching/documentation/README.md

 HLA-A9 consists of 3 closely related specificities, A23, A24, A2403.

-*Here is the table of more Broad-Splits associations: http://hla.alleles.org/antigens/broads_splits.html*

 First is the broad specificity, which is kind of a supertype.
 In this example, it is A9.

 Next is split specificity.
 Splits or “subtypes” are the finer specificities that comprise the supertype.
 In this example, it's for instance A23.

+*Here is the table of Broad-Splits associations used in this app: http://hla.alleles.org/antigens/broads_splits.html*

 Finally, we also specify high resolution, which is the most specific, specifying also things like specific HLA protein, etc. E.g.: A\*24:19